BY Andre Gaudreault

 Something of that nature might have already happened in the RHIC, in the US.
 However, the process happened so fast that it could not be “detected.”
 “We expected the particles to be released for a much longer time at these high energies,” said University of Washington physicist John Cramer.
 “Instead, the time is so short that we can’t measure it.
 The time has grown shorter with increased energy instead of longer.”

 These particles just disappeared without a trace.
 Literally, since it is by leaving traces in bubble chambers that elementary particles are detected.
 (At least that’s the way they were detected when I was younger.)
 But no problems, we are presently putting the finishing touch to another accelerator in Europe, which will be seven times bigger and able to measure events happening even closer to the ultimate Planck time —the ultimate Quantum of action.
-Then we’ll know, by next summer (2008), whether the simple act of observing the annihilation of particles close to their “implication” with the whole universe will send us into eternal chaos, or not.
-(It didn’t.
-However the Large Hadron Collider hadn’t reach its full potential, by 2015)
+Then we’ll know, by next summer (2015), whether the simple act of observing the annihilation of particles close to their “implication” with the whole universe will send us into eternal chaos, or not.

 It is after hearing from a scientist on the Internet in December 2006 that there where a “non-zero possibility to destroy the universe,” that I first contemplated this possibility of creating chaos with the experiments conducted in the Large Hadron Collider.